How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Choosing the Right Glove Weight (Ounces)

-Comparison photo: 12oz, 14oz and 16oz training gloves side by side.
+Comparison photo of 12oz, 14oz and 16oz gloves.

 Quick Recommendations

-• General training (bags, mitts, drills): 12–14 oz for most adults.
+• General training: 12–14 oz

-• Advanced bag speed work: 10–12 oz for experienced boxers only.
+• Advanced speed work: 10–12 oz (experienced athletes only)

 Body size matters: Over ~80 kg / 175 lb?
-Lean toward 14–16 oz for everyday training comfort and protection.
+Start with 14–16 oz for safety and comfort.

-Want deeper sizing logic?
-See What Boxing Glove Size Should I Get?
+For more depth, see our detailed guide: What Boxing Glove Size Should I Get?

 Size-by-Goal Matrix (Fast Match)

-Body Weight General Training (bags/mitts) Sparring*
+Body Weight General Training Sparring*

 < 60 kg / 132 lb 12 oz 14–16 oz